Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 To qualify for TTR, you need to meet the following criteria:

-1. You must be a company registered in the UK
+• You must be a company registered in the UK.

-4. At least 25% of your core production costs must be the European Economic Area (EEA), or 10% in the UK for accounting periods beginning on or after 1st April 2024.
+• At least 25% of your core production costs must be from the UK or European Economic Area (EEA), or 10% in the UK for accounting periods beginning on or after 1 April 2024.

 What costs can be claimed for TTR?

-The qualifying costs are referred to as core expenditures.
+The costs that qualify for TTR are referred to as core expenditure.
 This generally includes the expenditure on:

 • Producing the production